CihanTopal/ED_Lib/README.md

 EDCircles: Detects circles and ellipses (up to a level of eccentricity) in an input image and returns the result in a list of circle and ellipse parameters.
 Just like EDPF and EDLines, EDCircles is alos a parameter-free algorithm that applies validation via Helmholtz Principle.

-paper: C. Akinlar, C. Topal, EDCircles: A Real-time Circle Detector with a False Detection Control, Pattern Recognition, 46(3), 725-740, March 2013.
+Paper: C. Akinlar, C. Topal, EDCircles: A Real-time Circle Detector with a False Detection Control, Pattern Recognition, 46(3), 725-740, March 2013.

 [https://www.sciencedirect.com/science/article/pii/S0031320312004268]